alexwlchan/alexwlchan.net/src/_drafts/balancing-act.md

 Lily      2 1 2 1 2 2 2 2 2 2 2 ·
 ```

-We can see this isn't what we're looking for -- notice that Katie and Imogen have been in the same group three times, but Katie has never worked with Gabrielle.
+We can see this particular solution isn't what we're looking for -- notice that Katie and Imogen have been in the same group three times, but Katie has never worked with Gabrielle.

 I could probably fix this by tweaking the algorithm (hard), or I could run the script a few more times and see if I get a more balanced mix (easy).
 Because the first member in each group is chosen randomly, running the script different times will get a different set of groups.